mikesir87/helm-charts/compose-deployer/README.md

-# Docker Compose Helm Chart
+# Compose Deployer Helm Chart

-This helm chart provides the ability to specify a Docker Compose file for the chart's `values.yaml` and it will be converted into Kubernetes resources.
+This helm chart provides the ability to specify a Compose file for the chart's `values.yaml` and it will be converted into Kubernetes resources.
 It provides direct conversion with support for a few additional components, such as Ingress and TLS certificates (using [cert-manager](https://cert-manager.io/)).

 ## Example

-Given the following (very simple) Docker Compose file, we can generate equivalent Kubernetes resources.
+Given the following (very simple) Compose file, we can generate equivalent Kubernetes resources.

 ```yaml
 services: